VinayMayavanshi13/CatalogueOfThings/README.md

 - [ ]  How to build this - Guy Raz
 - [ ]  Start At The End - David Lavinsky
 - [ ]  How To Fail At Almost Everything & Still Win Big - Scott Adams
-- [ ]  Memories, Dreams and Reflection - Carl Jung.
+- [ ]  Memories, Dreams and Reflection - Carl Jung
 - [ ]  Flow - Mihaly Csikszentmilhayi
 - [ ]  Galileo's Error - Philip Goff
 - [ ]  The Goal - Eliyahu Goldratt